seojuice

 Small agency or consultant

 Start with GSC, GA4, Screaming Frog, Looker Studio, ChatGPT or Claude, one internal-linking tool, and one project management system.
 Keep the stack small enough that you can explain every recurring task inside it.
+I broke down the solo version of this in automating repetitive SEO tasks for freelancers.

 Growing agency

 Add scheduled crawls, reporting automation, client dashboards, rank tracking, content brief templates, and shared QA checklists.
 The key shift is from “Sarah remembers to check this” to “the system creates the task when the crawl changes.”
 If the workflow lives in one senior SEO’s head, it is just fragile.
+What to automate before you hire is the subject of scaling your SEO services with automation.

 Mature agency